-Do this until you’ve masters 3 x 6 again and progress to the next.
+Do this until you’ve done 3 x 6 again and progress to the next.

-Now, it’s time to get up on those rings!
-Hang them up so you can go into the cross.
-Put your arms through the cables so you support your elbows and do the movement in the rep ranges like stated above.
+Time to get up on those rings.
+Hang them up, put your arms through the cables so you support your elbows and do the movement in the rep ranges like stated above.
 If this is still too hard for you, you can grab elastics.
-I love elastics.
+Elastics are great for this exercise.
 This is the perfect method to train properly and is the same as weight training as you can slowly increase the load but still safely perform the exercise.

 This way you slowly start to build your strength for the iron cross in a safe way.
 Ultimately you will be able to only use 1 elastic.